sixtyfive/odoo-v8-nightly-docker/README.md

 * Run all services in interactive mode using Supervisor.
 A service starts/stops when a container starts/stops.
 If you want, you can kill any service and re-start it inside a container.
+* Create home directory for openerp user.
+Odoo creates this account but doesn't create the home directory.
 * Set **"HOME"** environment variable for **openerp** user.
 Odoo may complain if it is not there.
 * Use CMD, not ENTTRYPOINT, to run supervisord